Buttery Crisp Cornmeal Waffles

 Notes

-Storage – batch-cook, cool completely, and freeze in a single layer up to 3 months.
+• Storage: Batch-cook, cool completely, and freeze in a single layer for up to 3 months.

-Reheat – in toaster as you would any frozen waffle product.
+• Reheat: Place them in a toaster as you would any frozen waffle product.

 Nutrition